-Bokeska Street is famous party street in Podgorica, and it’s where the nightlife is the best on the weekends.
-In this street, there is a pub for every style of music, from relaxing jazz to intense techno and Balkan folk.
+Bokeska Street is a famous party street in Podgorica, and it’s where the nightlife is the best on the weekends.
+On this street, there is a pub for every style of music, from relaxing jazz to intense techno and Balkan folk.

 Picnic on Beache Galeb on Moraca River

 In Podgorica, the Moraca River has nine architecturally distinct bridges and is the longest river in the city.
 Millennium Bridge is one of the city’s landmarks.